Falklands War: Bluff Cove and Fitzroy

 The attempted overland march by half the Welsh Guards failed, possibly as they refused to march light and attempted to carry their equipment.
 They returned to San Carlos and landed directly at Bluff Cove when Fearless dispatched her landing craft.
 Sir Tristram sailed on the night of 6 June and was joined by Sir Galahad at dawn on 7 June.
 Anchored 1200 ft apart in Port Pleasant, the landing ships were near Fitzroy, the designated landing point.
 The landing craft should have been able to unload the ships to that point relatively quickly, but confusion over the ordered disembarkation point (the first half of the Guards going direct to Bluff Cove) resulted in the senior Welsh Guards infantry officer aboard insisting that his troops should be ferried the far longer distance directly to Port Fitzroy/Bluff Cove.
 The alternative was for the infantrymen to march via the recently repaired Bluff Cove bridge (destroyed by retreating Argentine combat engineers) to their destination, a journey of around 7 mi.

-On Sir Galahad's stern ramp there was an argument about what to do.
-The officers on board were told that they could not sail to Bluff Cove that day.
+There are conflicting accounts of the causes for the delay in disembarking the Welsh Guards contingent.
+One narrative posits that on Sir Galahad's stern ramp there was an argument about what to do.
+The officers on board were told that they could not sail to Bluff Cove in daylight.
 They were told that they had to get their men off ship and onto the beach as soon as possible as the ships were vulnerable to enemy aircraft.
 It would take 20 minutes to transport the men to shore using the LCU and Mexeflote.
 They would then have the choice of walking the seven miles to Bluff Cove or wait until dark to sail there.
 The officers on board said that they would remain on board until dark and then sail.
 They refused to take their men off the ship.
 They possibly doubted that the bridge had been repaired due to the presence on board Sir Galahad of the Royal Engineer Troop whose job it was to repair the bridge.
 The Welsh Guards were keen to rejoin the rest of their Battalion, who were potentially facing the enemy without their support.
 They had also not seen any enemy aircraft since landing at San Carlos and may have been overconfident in the air defences.
-Ewen Southby-Tailyour gave a direct order for the men to leave the ship and go to the beach; the order was ignored.
+Royal Marines Major Ewen Southby-Tailyour gave a direct order for the men to leave the ship and go to the beach; the order was ignored.